LucasDelfino92/morrowindsharp/setup.md

 ```
 Additional, you will need a folder where to install our mod manager and keep your mods.
 I recommend the following path:
 ```
-C:\Games\Nerevar Rising
+C:\Games\Morrowind Mods
 ```

-> ⚠️ Make sure you *don't* create your Nerevar Rising folder *inside* your Morrowind folder.
+> ⚠️ Make sure you *don't* create your Morrowind Mods folder *inside* your Morrowind folder.
 Mod Organizer 2 will fail to register your installed mods.

 ### Cleaning up your GOG installation